 Children with sexual behavior problems represent a diverse group

 - The range of behaviors can include children who react to victimization or trauma with compulsive, self-stimulating activity; children who engage in extensive mutual sexual interaction with other children; and sexually aggressive children who are intrusive and coercive.
 Behaviors categorized in the latter group are at the extreme end of a continuum of sexual behaviors.
-These behaviors have an aggressive quality invulving use of force, coercion that may be social or physical, a pattern of inappropriate sexual acts and secrecy.
+These behaviors have an aggressive quality involving use of force, coercion that may be social or physical, a pattern of inappropriate sexual acts and secrecy.

 - Studies of very young children with sexual behavior problems suggest that 49% to 80% have been sexually victimized.
-Sexual behavior problems in preschoul children are usually found in conjunction with other behavior problems.
-Whereas some research suggests that the younger the child, the more likely sexual behaviors are related to a history of sexual abuse, other evidence shows a relatively low (38%) substantiation rate for preschoul-aged children with severe sexual behavior problems.
+Sexual behavior problems in preschool children are usually found in conjunction with other behavior problems.
+Whereas some research suggests that the younger the child, the more likely sexual behaviors are related to a history of sexual abuse, other evidence shows a relatively low (38%) substantiation rate for preschool-aged children with severe sexual behavior problems.
 It is unknown whether this low substantiation rate is due to difficulties investigating sexual abuse for children in this age range, the dynamic of secrecy in this type of case, lack of physical evidence in most cases, controversy regarding memory and testimony in younger ages, or the complex process of disclosures for very young children.

 - Although the link between identified sexual abuse and sexual behavior problems has been well established, other precursors to this behavior exist but are less understood.
-It appears that a child’s exposure to family sexuality, nudity and sexual behavior in the media, domestic viulence, physical abuse, and neglect are also related to problematic sexual behavior in children.
+It appears that a child’s exposure to family sexuality, nudity and sexual behavior in the media, domestic violence, physical abuse, and neglect are also related to problematic sexual behavior in children.

 Placement for children with sexual behavior problems is often related to their history of maltreatment.